Leading Innovation in Health Care Education: Teaching, Learning, Technology, and Simulation

 About Us

-The mandate for the Centre for Learning, Innovation and Simulation (CLIS) is to support the vision and strategic direction of Michener’s academic programs.
-CLIS instructional designers, learning specialists and support staff work with stakeholders to develop curriculum and deliver best practice simulation methodology in order to maximize student learning.
-CLIS coordinates curriculum, faculty and organizational development activities.
-In concert with interprofessional collaboration and education initiatives (IPC and IPE) at Michener, CLIS provides expertise in competency-based, simulation-enhanced curriculum design and evaluation.
+The Centre for the Enrichment of Teaching and Learning (CETL) is dedicated to advancing Michener’s academic programs by aligning with the institution’s vision and strategic goals.
+CETL’s team of instructional designers, educational technology specialists, simulation educators, and support staff – collaborates with stakeholders to develop curricula, integrate technology and deliver best practice simulation methodology to enhance student learning.
+The Centre also leads initiatives in curriculum coordination, faculty development and organizational growth.
+Working closely with Michener’s interprofessional collaboration and education initiatives (IPC and IPE), CETL provides expertise in competency-based education, simulation-enhanced curriculum design and student and program evaluation.

 What we do